eldipa/xoz/docs/RFC:-Specification-of-Descriptor-and-Descriptor-Set.md

 embebbed in `struct descriptor_t`.

-When a descriptor owns a segment it implies that if the descriptor is deleted from the descriptor set, the segment is freed and, if the descriptor is not deleted, the segments must be allocated.
+When a descriptor owns a segment it implies that if the descriptor is deleted from the *descriptor set*, the segment is freed and, if the descriptor is not deleted, the segments must be allocated.

 How much of the owned segment is in use (has meaningful external data) is given